donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 TBD: see https://github.com/Donders-Institute/donders-institute.github.io/issues/21

-Researchers that submit a manuscript for publication must inform the research administrator.
-The research administrator will initate the Research Documentation Collection and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
-Granting all other authors access and managing the content of the collection is to be done by the researcher.
+Researchers that plan to submit a manuscript for publication must inform the research administrator.
+The research administrator will initate the RDC and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
+Granting all other authors access and managing the content of the collection is to be done by the collection manager.

+Researchers must inform the research administrator before the proofs of the accepted journal article are sent back to the journal's editorial office.
+Researchers may also inform the research administrator in a very early stage of the process that eventually results in a publication, for instance, at the start of the data analysis.
+This has the RDC can be used to share all kinds of documents with the future co-authors (analysis scripts, figures of preliminary results, the different versions of the manuscript, ...).

 ##### 6.3.2.
 Center specific